(one synonym is Idiomorpha reticulata Turner, 1946)

 The Caterpillars of this species have been found feeding on the fruits of

-The adult moth has brown forewings, each with a dark patch in the middle.
+The adult moth has patchy dark brown forewings, each with an especially darker patch in the middle by a tiny white spot.
 The hindwings are uniformly brown.
 The wingspan is about 2 cms.

 The species has been found in

 Moths of Australia,